semantic language for neurons over the cybergraph. whitepaper: neural language for superintelligence

 | human readable | requires training | natively | via cyb interface |

-| verification | proof systems | social consensus | STARK proofs |
+| verification | proof systems | social consensus | stark proofs |

 | substrate | strings | sound/text | cybergraph |